MicrosoftDocs/sdk-api/sdk-api-src/content/winscard/nf-winscard-scardlistcardsw.md

 Length of the <i>mszCards</i> buffer in characters.
 Receives the actual length of the multi-string structure, including all trailing <b>null</b> characters.
 If the buffer length is specified as SCARD_AUTOALLOCATE, then <i>mszCards</i> is converted to a pointer to a byte pointer, and receives the address of a block of memory containing the multi-string structure.
 This block of memory must be deallocated with
 <a href="https://msdn.microsoft.com/d41d3891-671b-4129-8034-b251af983830">SCardFreeMemory</a>.

-#### - rgguidInterfaces [in]

-Array of identifiers (GUIDs), or <b>NULL</b> if no interface matching is to be performed.
-When an array is supplied, a card name will be returned only if all the specified identifiers are supported by the card.

 ## -returns